catherinekiplagat/alx-system_engineering-devops/README.md

-Task 3 the long format
+Task 1 whats in there?